 9. You may wish to wear gloves when handling the bulbs as they can sometimes cause skin irritation.

-So to summarise: about a month in a cool dark shed, followed with about 6 weeks inside, leaving 2 weeks left over to tweak our method!
-We will update our post with our results when we have them!
+So to summarise.
+About a month in a cool dark shed, followed with about 6 weeks inside, leaving 2 weeks left over to tweak our method!